pglotfel/assemble/README.md

 ![](/images/logo.png)

 This is a library still in progress! :).
 But the core functionality has definitely been achieved.
+In particular, it advances the concepts described in [watershed](http://github.com/hypower-org/watershed).

 Assemble is a library for connecting graphs!
 This concept has been generalized within this library.
 However, I find that I find its functionality useful when dealing with channels.